 Architects in Florida most often need the following insurance policies.
 The specifics depend on client contracts, lease agreements, business vehicles, and number of employees.

 General liability insurance is the foundation of an architect’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Many commercial leases require you to have this coverage.

 Many clients require proof of professional liability insurance before entering into contracts for professional services.
 This policy, also called errors and omissions insurance or architect liability insurance, can help cover legal expenses if you’re sued for unsatisfactory performance or a work mistake.

 Florida law requires architecture firms with four or more employees to purchase workers’ compensation coverage.
 Architects who do business as sole proprietors or partners can elect to carry coverage for themselves.
 If they do, they must file form DWC 251 with the Division of Workers' Compensation.
 If you work as a freelancer or independent contractor, you are technically a sole proprietor and can elect to carry your own coverage.

 Your clients may require you to have coverage before you work with them.
 A workers' comp policy can help pay for medical expenses and lost wages associated with occupational injuries.

-	Commercial auto insurance can cover vehicles your business owns or uses for business purposes.
-If your vehicle is involved in an accident, this policy can cover your liability for the other person's bodily injuries and property damage.
+Commercial auto insurance covers vehicles owned by your architecture firm.
+If your vehicle is involved in an accident, this policy helps pay for medical bills and property damage.
 It can also cover theft, weather damage, and vandalism.